-We invite attention to the card of Geo.
-A Prince & Co., of Buffalo, N. Y., magufacturers of Organs and Melodeons.
-This is the oldest house in the country in its line, and their instruments rank among the very best.
+We a to at a second of the A Prince A Co. of Bullet N. V. novigine inof tirgs and Marriages.
+This is the area house it the country in thorne, and have in stumet' - 1so among the very has . .

-The Wonderful Healer and Clairvoyant-Mrs. C. M. Morrison.
+The Wonderful Healer and Clairvoyant Mrs. C. M. Morrison.

-This celebrated Medium is the instrument or organism used by the invisibles for the benefit of humanity.
-Of herself she claims no knowledge of the healing art.
-The placing of her name before the public is by request of her Controlling Band.
-They are now prepared, through her organism, to treat all discusses, and cure in every instance whose the eases, and cure in every instance where the vital organs necessary to continue life are not destroyed.

-Mrs. Morrison is an unconscious Trance Medium, Clairvoyant and Clairaudient.

-From the very beginning, hers is marked as the most remarkable career of success that has seldom if ever fallen to the lot of any person.
-No disease seems too insidious to remove, nor patient too far gone to be restored.
-Mrs. Morrison, after being entranced, the lock of hair is submitted to her control. diagnosis is given through her lips by the Band, and taken down by her Secretary.
-The original manuscript is sent to the Correspond-
+This resolvated Medium is the instrument of organism used in the account les for the ieeff) of humanity.
+Of here's she claims no-kn wedge of the healing art.
+The placing of het name but he the public is by reject of ter tentrolling hand.
+They are now pre-pared through her organism to treat all distes, and over in every instance where the vitra organic up a saving to continue life are not destroyed. drum, Controyant and Clarendient.
+From the very tegroning ners is marked as the most remarkable career of moccess that has se donn if ever fallen to the lot of any per son.
+No disease seems too incidence to re move, not patient aso far gone to be restored.
+Mrs M trison, after being entranced, the lock of hair is submitted to her confred points is given through her lips by the Bord and taken down by her Secretary.
+The original manuscript is sent to the Correspond

-When Medicines are ordered; the case is submitted to Mrs. Morrison's Medical Band, who give a prescription suited to the case. medical Band use vegetable remedies (which they magnetize,) combined with a scientific application of the magnetic healing
+Wuen Medicines are ordered, the case is submitted to Mrs. Morrison's Medical Band, who give a prescription suited to the case Her Medical Band use vegetable remedies. (which they magnetize,) combined with a scientific application of the insignetic healing

-Diagnosing disease by lock of hair, \$1,00 Give age and sex.
+Diagnosing disease by lock of hair, \$1 00 Give age and as x.
 Remedies sent by mail prepaid.
+(Specific

-Specific for epilepsy.
+for epilepsy.
 Magnetic treatment given.

-Address, Mrs. C. M. Morrison, Boston, Mass., No. 102 Westminster St., Lock Box v17n11t13
+Address, Mas.
+C. M. Morrison, Boston,

+Mass., No. 102 Westminster St., Lock Hox.

-Ir you are interested in Phrenology, Phys. iology.
-Psychology and the natural sciences generally, send to the office of this paper a two cent stamp for a catalogue of S. R. Wells' publications.
+Is you are interested in Phrenology, Phys lology, Psychology and the natural sciences generally, send to the office of this paper a twee cent stamp for a catalogue of S. R. Wells'

-TRIAL SUBSCRIBERS who renew for one year must not fail to state, when they remit, that they are trial subscribers.
+TRIAL SUBSCRIBERS Who renew for one year must not fail to state, when they remit, that they are trial subscribers.

-WHAT SHALL WE DO WITH those subscribers whose accounts have been growing larger for years, and who have neglected our urgent appeals notwithstanding our great losses by the two great Chicago fires?
+WHAT SHALL WE DO WITH those subscribers whose accounts have been growing larger for years, and who have neglected our-urgent appeals notwithstanding our great losses by the two great Chicago fires?

 We must have our pay from such delinquent subscribers.
-For years we have sent them from week to week the best paper published in or out of the ranks of Spiritualism, and yet a certain class seem to think we can wait on them eternally.
+For years we have sent them fresh week to week the best paper published in or out of the ranks of Spiritualism, and yet a certain class seem to think we can wait our them eternally.
 To such we say emphatically you are mistaken.
 That which we promise, we perform; we promise all such subscribers to send our bills to a collector in their county within a few weeks if not sooner paid.
-There is a time when forbearance ceases to be a virtue.
-Please remit by postal order, or registered letter, deducting the cost of so doing from our account.
-Any one can calculate how much he or she owes by the memorandum which accompanies each paper, and which is fully described in the first column of the fourth page of this paper. . .
+There is a time when forbearance ceases to be a vir tue.
+Please remit by postal order, or regis-tered letter, deducting the cost of so doing from our account.
+Any one can calculate how much he or she owes by the memorandum which accompanies each paper, and which is fully described in the first column of the fourth page of this paper.

-THREE-MONTHS 29 CENT TRIAL SUBSCRIP-TIONS are always discontinued when the time is up, unless renewed under our very liberal offer to such subscribers.
+THREE MONTHS 29 CENT TRIAL SUBSCRIP-Tions are always discontinued when the time is up, unless renewed under our very liberal offer to such subscribers.